Copper(I) oxide: Semiconductor and related uses

-The lowest excitons in Cu_{2}O are extremely long lived; absorption lineshapes have been demonstrated with neV linewidths, which is the narrowest bulk exciton resonance ever observed.
+The lowest excitons in Cu2O are extremely long lived; absorption lineshapes have been demonstrated with neV linewidths, which is the narrowest bulk exciton resonance ever observed.
 The associated quadrupole polaritons have low group velocity approaching the speed of sound.
 Thus, light moves almost as slowly as sound in this medium, which results in high polariton densities.

 Another unusual feature of the ground state excitons is that all primary scattering mechanisms are known quantitatively.

 Cu2O was the first substance where an entirely parameter-free model of absorption linewidth broadening by temperature could be established, allowing the corresponding absorption coefficient to be deduced.
 It can be shown using Cu2O that the Kramers–Kronig relations do not apply to polaritons.

 In December 2021, Toshiba disclosed a transparent Cu2O thin-film solar cell.
 The cell achieved an 8.4% energy conversion efficiency, the highest efficiency ever reported for any cell of this type as of 2021.
 The cells could be used for high-altitude platform station applications and electric vehicles.